Piko327/OnlineShop/README.md

 ## Usage
 Once after visiting the T-Shop you can:
-- Browse trading products on the homepage.
+- Browse trading products on the home page.
 - Navigate to the shopping page and explore products by  category.
 - Learn more about the T-Shop project on the page.
 - Signs in or creates an account to access additional features.